guilhermegobbo/CRYPTO-SHIBA-INU-PRED/README.md

-# Previsão de Preços da Criptomoeda Shiba Inu
+# Shiba Inu Cryptocurrency Price Prediction

-## Visão Geral
+## Overview

-Este projeto tem como objetivo prever os preços futuros da criptomoeda Shiba Inu com base em dados históricos.
-Ele é composto por três partes principais:
+This project aims to predict future prices of the Shiba Inu cryptocurrency based on historical data.
+It consists of three main parts:

-- Um modelo de previsão baseado no Prophet.
+- A prediction model based on Prophet.
-- Uma API em Flask que calcula as previsões do modelo.
+- A Flask API that calculates the model's predictions.
-- Uma página web interativa para visualizar os resultados das previsões.
+- An interactive web page to visualize the prediction results.

-## Uso
+## Usage

 - Python version: 3.11.3
 - Flask version: 2.3.3

-1. **Iniciando a API**:
+1. **Starting the API**:

-   Execute o arquivo `flask code.py` para iniciar a API Flask.
-A API estará disponível em `http://localhost:5000`.
+   Run the `flask code.py` file to start the Flask API.
+The API will be available at `http://localhost:5000`.

-2. **Executando a Página Web**:
+2. **Running the Web Page**:

-   Abra o arquivo `html.html` em seu navegador para acessar a página web interativa.
-A página permite que você visualize os resultados das previsões.
+   Open the `html.html` file in your browser to access the interactive web page.
+The page allows you to visualize the prediction results.

-## Estrutura do Projeto
+## Project Structure

-A estrutura do projeto é a seguinte:
+The project structure is as follows:

-- `web page`: Arquivos da página web (HTMl, CSS, JavaScript).
+- `web page`: Files for the web page (HTML, CSS, JavaScript).
-- `api`: Pasta com a solicitação http de exemplo e o código Flask.
+- `api`: Folder containing example HTTP request and Flask code.
-- `SHIB-USD.csv`: Contém os dados históricos da Shiba Inu.
+- `SHIB-USD.csv`: Contains historical data of Shiba Inu.
-- `model.pkl`: Modelo Prophet treinado.
+- `model.pkl`: Trained Prophet model.
-- `notebook.ipynb`: Jupyter Notebook
+- `notebook.ipynb`: Jupyter Notebook.

 ## Layout da página web